Closed

 Processing and Agreement

-- Applications are reviewed by the three National Funders.
+- Submitted applications were reviewed by the National Funders.

 Additional information

-- The grant is delivered through three National Funders: Community Foundations of Canada, Canadian Red Cross, and United Way Centraide Canada.
+- The program was delivered by the Canadian Red Cross, Community Foundations of Canada, and United Way Centraide Canada.

 Frequently Asked Questions about the Community Services Recovery Fund Program